janosh/svelte-multiselect/readme.md

 // type Option = number
 ```

-The inferred type of `Option` is used to enforce type-safety on derived props like `selected` as well as slot components.
-E.g. you'll get an error when trying to use a slot component that expects a string if your options are objects (see [this comment](https://github.com/janosh/svelte-multiselect/pull/189/files#r1058853697) for example screenshots).
+The inferred type of `Option` is used to enforce type-safety on derived props like `selected` as well as snippets.
+E.g. you'll get an error when trying to use a snippet that expects a string if your options are objects (see [this comment](https://github.com/janosh/svelte-multiselect/pull/189/files#r1058853697) for example screenshots).

 You can also import [the types this component uses](https://github.com/janosh/svelte-multiselect/blob/main/src/lib/index.ts) for downstream applications: